Change Management Vs. Project Management

 6. Success measurement

-The success of Change Management can be measured by the overall speed of adoption of change along with the efficiency & achievements obtained by the organizational employees.
+The success of Change Management can be measured by the overall speed of change adoption along with the efficiency and achievements obtained by organizational employees.

 However, the success of Project Management is measured in technical elements such as meeting the time allocated for the project, the budget, and the achievements.